macarthur-lab/matchbox/README.md

 	And a JSON payload representing a patient. (complete examples below)

-## Execution process map
+## API endpoints

 * Patients (one at a time) can be added to the matchmaker system via:

 	/patient/add

-* Patients (one at a time) can be deleted from the system via a POST to:
+* Patients (one at a time) can be deleted from the system via a DELETE to:

 	/patient/delete

 	with payload : {"id":"id_to_delete"}

-* You can view all patients in the system with:
+* You can view all patients in the system with (GET):

 	/patient/view